-Alexandre Gaspar Maia, Ph.D., leads Mayo Clinic's Functional Epigenomics Laboratory, where he combines advanced sequencing techniques to profile the epigenomic landscape at a single-cell level, mostly focusing on enhancer elements, or enhancers.
+Alexandre (Alex) Gaspar Maia, Ph.D., is the head of the Functional Epigenomics Laboratory at Mayo Clinic where he is combining some of the most advanced sequencing techniques to profile the epigenomic landscape at a single-cell level, primarily focusing on enhancer elements and transcriptional dependencies in ovarian cancer.

 Significance to patient care

-- Postdoctoral Fellowship, New York Stem Cell Foundation, 2014-2017
+- Postdoctoral fellowship, New York Stem Cell Foundation, 2014-2017

 - Recipient, Postdoctoral Recognition Award, Icahn School of Medicine at Mount Sinai, 2014

-- Postdoctoral Fellowship, Breast Cancer Research Program, Department of Defense, 2011-2014
+- Postdoctoral fellowship, Breast Cancer Research Program, Department of Defense, 2011-2014

-- Ph.D.
-Fellowship, Foundation for Science and Technology, Portugal, 2003-2007
+- Ph.D. fellowship, Science and Technology Foundation, Portugal, 2003-2007

 - Socrates scholarship, University of Porto, Portugal, 2000-2001